stumcd/muc/README.md

 * Was the device enrolled via Automated Device Enrollment (aka DEP)? ✅
 * Was the device enrolled using User-Approved?
 * Can we connect to the MDM server? ✅
-  * Has a Bootstrap Token been escrowed to the MDM server?
+  * Has a Bootstrap Token been escrowed to the MDM server? ✅
-* Are there any MDM-managed upgrade restrictions in-place?
+* Are there any MDM-managed upgrade restrictions in-place? (not accurate atm)
-* Is there a deferral in place for macOS updates?
+* Is there a deferral in place for macOS updates? (not accurate atm)
-  * If so, how many days?
+  * If so, how many days? (not accurate atm)
 * Is the Software Update Catalog URL set to Apple's default? ✅

 ### Disk volumes